goldenplanetdk/symfony-webpack/README.md

 {% endif %}
 ```

-Including reference to a **named** commons chunk in `twig`
+Named commons chunk
 ---

 In webpack configuration it is allowed to put commonly used libraries (shared dependencies) in a separate file, while still having reference to the same singleton library when using `require`.
-For example, to put `jquery` and `lodash` to a separate file (a commons chunk) add following to your `symfony.webpack.config.js`:
+For example, to put `jquery` and `lodash` to a separate file (a commons chunk) add following to your `symfony-webpack.config.js`:

 ```js
 module.exports = function makeWebpackConfig(symfonyOptions) {